10 Best Herbal Tinctures For Eye Strain

 cnicus benedictus tincture

-Cnicus benedictus, also known as blessed thistle, is a herb traditionally used to support eye health and alleviate symptoms of eye strain.
+Rosa canina, also known as rosehip, is a traditional herbal remedy that has been used for centuries to support eye health and alleviate symptoms of eye strain.